patternfly/patternfly/src/patternfly/components/Alert/examples/Alert.md

 For sighted users, interactive elements can be included in this message in one of the following ways:

 - Using a link to the Builds page: "The build is complete.
 Go to the [Builds](#) page to download" using `<a href="#">Builds</a>`
 - Using a button to download: "The build is complete.
-Go to the Builds page to <button class="pf-c-button pf-m-link pf-m-inline" type="button">download</button>" using `<button class="pf-c-button pf-m-link pf-m-inline type="button">download</button>`
+Go to the Builds page to <button class="pf-v5-c-button pf-m-link pf-m-inline" type="button">download</button>" using `<button class="pf-v5-c-button pf-m-link pf-m-inline type="button">download</button>`

 ```hbs isFullscreen
 {{#> alert-group alert-group--modifier="pf-m-toast"}}